Abhinav262k/Abhinav262k/README.md

 - 👋 Hi, I’m @Abhinav262k
-- 👀 I’m interested in Developing
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full stack Webdevelopment
+- 🌱 I completed my Full stack Webdevelopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me